Privacy Notice

 1. Budgetary cuts and limited government spending mean that municipalities are always looking for ways to extend on capacity and streamline the way resources are utilised and distributed.
 The application of multi-channel approaches means that resources previously earmarked for face-to-face interaction or in-the-field monitoring by governmental agencies can be dedicated to other societal demands.

-2. Freedom of expression and convenience: Today’s citizens are becoming increasingly reliant on the utilisation of technologies to access services, goods, and information and the convenience to quickly access and provide feedback when their needs are not met.
+2. Freedom of expression and convenience: Today’s citizens are becoming increasingly reliant on the utilisation of technologies to access services, goods, and information and the convenience of quickly accessing and providing feedback when their needs are not met.
 Technologically supported citizen engagement means that citizens are largely provided with a space to freely express opinions without the fear of being persecuted or the possibility of facing punitive actions.

 Government Initiatives